ChrstphrHll/npc_gen/students/Lanalia Belt.md

 year: 3
 guild: Treskal
 partyID: 67
+tags:
+- Elf
+- Paladin
+- Diplomacy
+- 3rd
+- Treskal
 ---
 # Lanalia Belt
 ---
 ### Description
 - 3rd year Elf Paladin in Treskal
-- straight strawberry blond hair that's hanging down to their back, Amber eyes, and Light Tan skin
+- straight strawberry blond hair that's hanging down to their back, Brown eyes, and Light Tan skin
 - Is Organised and Insecure, and has Hard Work as their ideal

 ### Organizations